rkapl123/DBAddin/docs/DBModif.md

 *   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.
 *   ^/v buttons: used to move the sequence steps up and down.

+#### Edit DBModifier Definitions

 All DBModifier definitions (done in XML) can be viewed by clicking the dialogBox Launcher on the right bottom corner of the Execute DBModifier Ribbon Group together with Ctrl and Shift.
 This opens the Edit DBModifier Definitions Window:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/EditDBModifDefinitions.PNG)

 Here you can edit the definitions directly and also insert hidden features like the confirmText.

-All DBModifiers can be either executed using the Execute DBModifier Groups dropdown menus..
+The DBModifiers can be executed either

+... using the Execute DBModifier Groups dropdown menus..
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBModifierMenu.PNG)

-..or commandbuttons that were generated with the creation dialogs (the name of the control box has to be the same as the DBModifier definition/DBModifier Range)..
+... or using commandbuttons that were generated with the creation dialogs (the name of the control box has to be the same as the DBModifier definition/DBModifier Range)..

-..or be done on saving the Workbook.
+... or be done on saving the Workbook.

 You can edit the DBModifiers either by Ctrl-Shift clicking the Execute DBModifier Groups dropdown menus..
 .. or by Ctrl-Shift clicking the created commandbuttons